NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A00/A00_design_justification.md

 In general:
 * 0 ohm resistors are used throughout the design for testing purposes; they can be used as points to attach probe wires and inject noise.
 * You will often see capacitors on the input rails to ICs and power supplies; these capacitors are there to help deal with noise, stabilize the power supply and voltage ripple, and help with sudden current requirements.
 The impedance of a capacitor is dictated by 1/jwC, where w is 2 x pi x frequency and C is the capacitance; at high frequencies, the impedance of a capacitor is near zero, which means the component is essentially a short to ground.
 This means high frequency noise is shunted to ground instead of entering the IC.
 Also, the capacitors act as small voltage reservoirs, and thus if the input voltage dips below the stored voltage, the capacitor can briefly supply power to the IC.
-In addition, the smaller 0.1uF capacitors are to help if the IC needs to pull a sharp current suddently, perhaps due to a change in load.
+In addition, the smaller 0.1uF capacitors are to help if the IC needs to pull a sharp current suddenly, perhaps due to a change in load.
 Larger capacitors will have ESR (equivalent series resistance) and ESL (equivalent series inductance) which will fight against that current pull, but smaller capacitors have smaller parasitics that help facilitate large current draw.
 These small 0.1uF capacitors do not store that much power, but will help with the sudden rising and falling edges for things like digital circuits.
 * The following [forum page](https://forum.digikey.com/t/calculating-capacitor-esr-from-tan/2633) is useful for calculating MLCC parasitic values.
 MLCC ESR and ESL values are also often listed on the manufacturer website in the form of graphs.

 ### Page 2 of A00 Schematic: Camera